zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Back to the dialogue.
 Akim says, “You must have ver y sensitive taste buds.”
 “Taste buds” (buds) are those points on your tongue  and in the inside of your mouth that can sense the taste of food.
 We call tho se “taste buds.”
 Akim says,

-“This,” meaning this curry, “has a little kick to i t.”
+“This,” meaning this curry, “has a little kick to it.”
 When we describe food as having “a little kick (kick) to it,” we mean it’s a  little bit spicy.
 It’s not very spicy.

 Akim says, “The food is pungent and zesty, but it’s  not too spicy.”
 “Pungent” (pungent) means having a very strong smell or taste .
 “Zesty” (zesty) usually refers to food that has a slightly spicy flavor.
 It ’s mild but it’s a little bit spicy.
 Wendy says, jokingly perhaps, to Akim, “You must ha ve no taste buds at all if you think this is mild.
 My mouth needs to cool down  from all that heat.
 I need more water – now!”
 Wendy says that Akim must not ha ve any taste buds if he doesn’t think this food is spicy.

 She says, “My mouth needs to cool down from all tha t heat.”
 “To cool down” means to lower the temperature of something.
-Here i t just means to feel less of the burning sensation.
+Here it just means to feel less of the burning sensation.
 “Heat” (heat), again, means here something that is caused by very spicy food.
 People often drink water after they eat spicy food thinking that that will cool down their mouth and make the sensat ion of the burning disappear.
 I’m not sure if that actually happens, but people d o it.
 I heard somewhere that if you put salt in your mouth, that will help with the  burning sensation.
 I don’t know.
 Don’t ask me.
 I’m not an expert.

 Anyway Akim tells Wendy not to “fill up on water” b ecause he’s made a special dessert.
 “To fill up on” something means to eat or drink a lot of something, so much so that you’re no longer hungry.
 If you are go ing to someone’s house for dinner and you have, say, a bag of Macadamia nuts ( which are my favorite kind of nuts, by the way, in case anyone’s looking for a  Christmas present to buy me), you don’t want to eat all of your bag of nuts.
 You don’t want to fill up on the macadamia nuts, because then you won’t be hungry for the dinner that you are going to go and eat, or are supposed to eat.